 - Movies or videos

 - Ticket cancellation insurance

 Reimbursements must be in the computer system within 30 days from the time of the transaction.
 Reimbursements must equal $25.00 or more before a payment request will be processed.
 Turn in all receipts as soon as possible upon your return or when the purchase was made.
 The documentation required includes the following:

 - Flight itinerary indicating total airfare from travel agent/airline

 - Paid by cash: Original register receipt indicating form of payment.

 - Paid by check: Copy of an online banking record showing that specific payment circled.

 - Paid by credit card: The original credit card receipt (showing at least the name and last four digits of the card used) and a transaction statement.

 How will you receive your reimbursement?

-Students being reimbursed will receive payment in the form of a check directly to their medical school box number or home address.
-Note that whichever you choose must remain consistent throughout your training at UR.
-Accounts Payable Department mandates this.
+Students being reimbursed will receive payment in the form of direct deposit.
+If a student does not opt for direct deposit, they will receive payment in the form of a check directly to their medical school box number or home address.